-When moving into a new home, you will want to make sure that your heating, ventilation and air conditioning (HVAC) system is running as efficiently as possible.
-This will save you unnecessary costs on energy fees.
+When moving into a new home, you want to make sure that your heating, ventilation and air conditioning (HVAC) system is running as efficiently as possible.
+This saves you unnecessary costs on energy fees.
 It also reduces carbon footprint production.
 The installation of a new, high-efficiency HVAC system to make a home more eco-friendly has become an important priority for homeowners.

 “As a general rule of thumb, getting routine maintenance on your HVAC system can help improve the efficiency of your system by 5%,” says Nick Cohen, owner of Advanced Builders & Contractors in Los Angeles.

 How Can You Become Eco-Conscious With Your Home?

 Consider these HVAC system maintenance tips to help save energy and reduce costs:

 Replace Your HVAC System

 There are many HVAC system advancements, and modern units make maximum use of energy-saving techniques.
 Replacing your AC with an ENERGY STAR rated unit doesn’t just help to save the environment, it also has the potential to save you thousands of dollars on energy costs.

 Also significant is that older air conditioners used a certain type of Freon gas called R-22.
 This is being phased out as it causes damage to the ozone layer.
 By upgrading to a new AC unit, you are reducing the strain on the ozone layer, thereby enhancing eco-friendliness.
 Make sure to have a licensed professional help you determine which HVAC system is right for your home.

 Use A Programmable Or WiFi Thermostat